zhaofan0622/PPN/README.md

-# PyramidFaceProposal
+# PPN
-Pyramid Proposal Network for Face Detection
+《Proposal Pyramid Network for Face Detection》

 The source matlab code will be available soon after our papaer is accepted.